About | Activities | Outings

 The main employer is the plantation forestry industry although, unofficially, the unemployment rate is estimated at 40 to 50%.
 More than 10,000 live in squatter shacks or, as the government labels them, informal settlements.
 Religion and various Christian churches play an important part in the lives of the gogos and, ironically, often so does the Sangoma, or witch doctor/medicine man.

-Rev. Ginny Uren Viner Volunteer Administrator
+Rev. Ginny Cormack Founding Administrator

 On a visit back to Sabie in January 2007 Susan met with Ginny whom she had known since 2000.
 Ginny had previously formed an outreach group called Families 4 Families in an effort to partner local residents with the disadvantaged African population, but it wasn’t receiving the response she had hoped for.